 ODBF raises funds through Parish Share and on occasions receives other donations and voluntary income.
 It aims always to achieve best practice in the way in which it communicates with Parochial Church Councils (PCCs), donors and other supporters.
 It takes care with both the tone of its communications and the accuracy of its data to minimise the pressures on PCCs, donors and supporters.
 It applies best practice to protect the data of individuals and never sells data and ensures that communication preferences can be changed at any time.
 ODBF manages its own activities in respect to raising funds and does not employ the services of professional fundraisers.
 ODBF undertakes to react to and investigate any complaints regarding its activities for raising funds and to learn from them and improve its service.
 During the year, ODBF received no formal complaints about its activities for raising funds.

 PRINCIPAL RISKS AND UNCERTAINTIES

 The principal risk areas and the associated mitigation strategies are:

-Significant under payment of Parish Share linked to decisions within the wider Church, or general economic circumstances mitigated by:
+Significant under payment of Parish Share, mitigated by: